Majority of people devote a huge amount of their work time within an office.

-And layout of an office is the foundation of creating an ideal setting of an office.
-An organization has to judiciously outline its design and strategy for efficient and methodical division of different functional units, once it chooses to start an office.
+And the layout of an office is the foundation of creating an ideal setting of an office.
+An organization has to judiciously outline its design and strategy for the efficient and methodical division of different functional units, once it chooses to start an office.

 The purpose of the outline is to derive maximum utility of the available space.

 A cellular office layout is a kind of organizational arrangement in which separate chambers are allotted to different sections of a division in the office so that all employees own an individual office.

 The cellular layout of an office is also known as a private or closed office.

 It is generally partitioned with walls or panels to form separate office places for every staff and each cubicle has a door.
 It is typically equipped with common fixtures like a chair and a table.